 The Massachusetts Appeals Court has reversed and remanded an Essex Superior Court legal malpractice case.
-Attorney Keith L. Miller represented the Plaintiff, who was injured while dismatling a Light Tower twelve miles offshore in New York harbor.
+The attorney represented the Plaintiff, who was injured while dismatling a Light Tower twelve miles offshore in New York harbor.
 The Plaintiff suffered a severe brain injury when a loading platform where he was working separated from the tower and fell to ocean floor about 120 feet down.
 The worker was encased in the platform until it hit a leg of the tower, rolled and released him.
 Workers on the surface reported that he was underwater for several minutes before resurfacing, unconscious, but breathing.
 Workers dove in the water and brought him onto a barge, where he was revived.

 The worker had hired a Gloucester maritime and workers’ compensation firm, which settled his worker’s compensation claim for only $7,500, and then pursued a Jones Act negligence suit in Federal Court against his employer and others.
 The attorneys’ had claimed the case had an estimated value of $1 million in court papers.
 Defendants in that case had argued that the worker’s compensation settlement precluded the Federal claim.